ragpi/ragpi-docs/docs/deployment.md

 ### Prerequisites

-- Docker and Docker Compose installed
-- Git installed
 - A server or VPS with at least 1 CPU core, 2GB RAM, and 10GB disk space
+- Docker and Docker Compose installed on the server
+- Git installed on the server

 ### Deployment Steps